joshbeard/joshbeard.me-website/src/me.md

-I've been a computer hobbyist since I was a kid/teen in the mid-late 90's, starting with our [obsolete family computer](https://en.wikipedia.org/wiki/Commodore_PC_compatible_systems) bought from a garage sale, the next family computer, and several other outdated computers I collected from people back then.
+I've been a computer hobbyist since I was a kid/teen in the mid-late 90's, starting with our [obsolete family computer](https://en.wikipedia.org/wiki/Commodore_PC_compatible_systems) bought from a garage sale, the next family computer, and several other outdated computers I collected from people and found in the newspaper.

 ```ascii-art-left